-I remember back then when I decided to stay happy and follow people’s advice to “not being depressed”.
+I remember back then when I decided to stay happy and follow people’s advice to “not be depressed.”

 I was around 21 when I first came across Molly.
-She was so amazing that when I told my mother about her, she labeled me crazy and that I was hallucinating again.
+She was so marvelous that when I told my mother about her, she labeled me crazy and that I was hallucinating again.

-Like any beautiful incident in our very pathetic lives, this was a beautiful incident which changed my world.
+Like any beautiful incident in our very pathetic lives, this was one that changed my world.

-Her bright blue eyes were a rare sight in my region, and her smile was like a cool breeze on a summer day, when it hits your sweaty chin.
+Her bright blue eyes were a rare sight, and her smile was like a cool breeze on a summer day, when it hits your sweaty chin.

-I was in the metro, going home standing in the midst of crowded passengers.
-Although I barely see my phone when I am not home, it was that time I kept glancing at its screen.
-I was nervous.
-It has been so long I was invited to a party, and with that sense of attire, I would not blame my classmates for never inviting me again.
-My red crocs and denim capris were a dangerous choice for a party already but with a very loose t-shirt to conceal my love-handles, I always manage to catch eyes.
+I was in the metro, going home, standing amid crowded passengers.
+Although I barely see my phone when I am outside, I was nervous that day, so I kept locking and unlocking and locking again.
+It has been so long I was called to a party, and with that sense of attire, I would not blame my classmates for never inviting me again.
+My red crocs and denim capris were a dangerous choice for a party already.
+And, with a loose t-shirt to conceal my love-handles, I managed to catch eyes.

-I was lucky my brother was around and he pulled me in, slapped across my cheekbones and hugged me tightly.
+I was lucky my brother was around.
+He pulled me in, slapped across my cheekbones, and hugged me tightly.
 I was yelping with tears and breaths.
-Depression is never easy to deal with.
+Depression is a harsh reality.
+It is never easy to deal with.

-I was homeschooled because of my sufferings, thus being nervous for parties was normal for me, or at least that’s what my mama told me before she dropped me at the station.
+I was homeschooled because of my sufferings.
+So, it was natural for me to get scared of parties like this.
+Or at least that’s what my mama told me before she dropped me at the station.

-I don’t know why’d I feel this way though. was born without a dad, and my mother worked her ass off to raise me and my brother.
-I practically lived alone since he died a couple years ago.
+I don’t know why I’d feel this way, though.
+I was born without a dad, and my mother worked her ass off to raise my brother and me.
+And I practically lived alone since he died.